Error-331/code_tests/docs/bible/links.md

 To the Pure - May 5 (be eager to hear God's voice through His Word);

 Those Who Love Much - May 6 (ask God for a revelation of your own sinful state);

+The Sacrifices of God - May 7 (find a place of contrition, genuine remorse, mercy of the Christ);